You're reading an pre-release version of this documentation.

 sudo make install

-# RVLS / Spike dependencies
+# RVLS / Spike dependencies (optional, for simulations)

 sudo apt-get install device-tree-compiler libboost-all-dev